The Hardship Fund is available to support students experiencing unexpected financial hardship.

 How and when to apply?

-Students may apply at any time during the academic year and should contact one of the following for advice and support as well as an application form:
+Students may apply at any time during the academic year and should contact one of the following for advice and support and an application form:

 UK & EU students – should contact the Money Support Unit to discuss their situation.

-International students – should contact the International Student Welfare Office in the IEC to discuss their situation.
+International students – should contact the International Student Support Office in the International Education Centre (IEC) to discuss their situation.

 All applications must be on a valid form and returned in person where possible with all the relevant photocopied documentation to one of the offices listed above.

-For the purposes of allocating awards, students are assessed on evidence of a shortfall in their income and expenditure.
-It is therefore essential that you give clear and accurate details of all your income sources and legitimate financial commitments.
-It is important that you complete the form as thoroughly as possible and provide all the necessary documentary evidence requested to enable us to successfully process your application.
+Applications are assessed on evidence of a shortfall in a student's income and expenditure.
+It is therefore essential that you give clear and accurate details of all your income and ongoing financial commitments.
+It is important that you complete the form thoroughly and provide all the necessary evidence required to enable us to process your application.

 Your application form will not be accepted without the required supporting evidence.